aws-samples/amazon-emr-with-delta-lake/cdk/emr-cluster/INSTRUCTIONS.md

 # Amazon EMR CDK Python project!

-This is a blank project for Python development with CDK.
+This is an Amazon EMR Cluster project for Python development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.